 - reproductive and fertility evaluation and counseling

 - opportunities to speak with other childhood cancer survivors

-The Pediatric Stem Cell Transplantation Programat Boston Children's Hospital heavily emphasizes safety and cleanliness to help protect patients with lymphoma, and other conditions undergoing bone marrow and stem cell transplantation.
+The Pediatric Stem Cell Transplantation Program at Dana-Farber/Boston Children's heavily emphasizes safety and cleanliness to help protect patients with lymphoma, and other conditions undergoing bone marrow and stem cell transplantation.
 For example, families and clinicians have to clean themselves before being entering the unit.
-Children's understands that this can make families anxious, and have made improvements to make the hospital more comfortable for families, such as providing beds for parents and families to sleep over so they can provide emotional support for their child.
-Learn more about the comforting environment at Children's as your child undergoes treatment for lymphoma.
+Dana-Farber/Boston Children's understands that this can make families anxious, and have made improvements to make the hospital more comfortable for families, such as providing beds for parents and families to sleep over so they can provide emotional support for their child.